 It is wise to make sure that you have your generator installed by a professional.

 Professionals can make sure that all of the electrical wirework and mechanics are connected correctly and that the machine will function properly.
 Electricians are easy to find, and many have a lot of experience with generator installation.
 A permit also may be required to install your generator in your food truck.
 A professional is an excellent resource to lean on to make sure you have all those extra pieces in place too.

-An electrician will also be able to give you an idea if the model you are looking at is capable of fulfilling all your requirements in your truck.
+An electrician will also be able to give you an idea if the model you are looking at is capable of fulfilling all your requirements in your food truck.
 Many will also help you choose the correct model.
 They will also ensure that you know how to operate it properly and should be able to answer any questions you may have.

 You will also want to look at if any maintenance needs arise if you need to take your unit to a licensed mechanic who is certified to operate on that particular generator.
 It may be prudent to know ahead of time if there are any license dealers in your area to save you on time and additional travel in case any maintenance and service issues arise.

-Concession Nation suggests that you make sure you are familiar with the generators operating procedures and ensure that everyone who works in your truck knows how to manage the generator as well correctly.
+Concession Nation suggests that you make sure you are familiar with the generators operating procedures and ensure that everyone who works in your food truck knows how to manage the generator as well correctly.

 Improper use can affect the overall performance of the generator and shorten its lifespan.
 Also, make sure to keep a maintenance schedule and follow the manufacturer’s instructions.
 This prolongs the life of your unit and will generally keep your warranty intact.
 Make sure you thoroughly read and understand a manufacturer’s warranty.